 BY BILLY SUTER

-Twelve of the 51 diverse daily doodles I have already posted, to date, on my Facebook page since lockdown began in March have now been turned into limited-edition photographic images, for a series titled Disconnection.
+Fifteen of the 100 diverse daily doodles I have posted on my Facebook page since lockdown began in March have now been turned into limited-edition photographic images, for a series titled Disconnection.
+They sell for R200 each.

 Through the kind invitation of Durban artist Peter Ford, my drawings are now being offered for sale on his 6andOut website, the online link for which is https://6andout.onshop.co.za/